 The topic of innovation is no stranger to Tracking the Trends.
 It’s long been on mining companies’ agendas, but, for most, integrating the process of innovation with core business functions and operations has proven tricky.
 Fundamentally, this is because, rather than being structured to embrace change and benefit from it, traditional mining companies and processes are designed for stability.

 So, why raise it now?
-A number of factors have recently converged, driving executives to embrace innovation and align their organizations behind it:
+A number of factors have recently converged, driving executives to embrace innovation and align their organisations behind it:

 1. COVID-19 forced the world to embrace digital and remote work practices, changing the world of business for good.

-2. Mining companies will need to innovate within their core processes if they are to decarbonize in line with their goals.
+2. Mining companies will need to innovate within their core processes if they are to decarbonise in line with their goals.

 3. It’s much easier to fund innovation while commodity prices are high and the industry is benefiting from the supercycle.

-Over the years in Tracking the trends we have spoken about putting in place innovation-capability systems, operating in ecosystems, moving toward integrated operations, and addressing different organizational barriers to innovation.
-We still believe the time is ripe for change, and this year we focus on some of the areas where we continue to see organizations struggle.
+Over the years in Tracking the trends we have spoken about putting in place innovation-capability systems, operating in ecosystems, moving toward integrated operations, and addressing different organisational barriers to innovation.
+We still believe the time is ripe for change, and this year we focus on some of the areas where we continue to see organisations struggle.

 Challenging the status quo

-It takes visionary leadership, right from the top, to create an organization that’s able to question industry-standard processes, test different ideas, and implement new ones without fear of failure.
+It takes visionary leadership, right from the top, to create an organisation that’s able to question industry-standard processes, test different ideas, and implement new ones without fear of failure.

 Steven WalshꟷMining & Metals Leader, Deloitte Australia, says, “Traditionally, in project delivery, we see designs that were originally created 50 years ago, or more, that have been progressively updated, rather than starting from first principles and innovating.
 Part of the problem is that, in traditional mining projects, after first ideation and the vision setting phase of a project, almost every process after that is designed to eliminate risk and therefore also eliminates innovation.”